fherreralab/fherreralab.github.io/MIRO.md

 Quantum light can be used to implement:

- - quantum key distribution for secure communications
+ - quantum key distribution for secure communications.
- - fundamental test of the quantum theory
+ - fundamental tests of quantum mechanics.
- - perform spectroscopic measurements beyond the standard quantum limit of precision
+ - spectroscopic measurements beyond the standard quantum limit of precision.
- - process multi-dimensional quantum information.
+ - protocols for multi-dimensional quantum information processing.

 [MIRO]: http://www.iniciativamilenio.cl/en/miro-2/